-S6 will be given more responsibility to organise their own personal and social development programme and all pupils will be expected to partake in at least one of a selection of committees or activities.
-The programme will include activities such as: work experience; volunteering in the community; paired reader or peer mentor to younger pupils; school committees, organising special school events.
-Pupils will be given more information about this in June when they enter S6.
+S6 will be given more responsibility to organise their formation programme and all pupils will be expected to partake in at least one of a selection of committees or activities.
+The programme will include activities such as: work experience; volunteering in the community; paired reader or peer mentor to younger pupils; school committees, organising special school events and serving our community.
+Pupils will be given more information about this in June at the S6 Conference.
 In addition to this, S6 classes have one period per week with their Pupil Support teacher covering curricular and vocational guidance and social education of relevance to the senior school and beyond.

 S6 pupils should have a minimum of 24 periods filled on their timetable with either certificate courses or other activities agreed with their Pupil Support teacher.
-The remaining time should be used for private study in the Library or in subject departments.
 The final copy of an S6 pupil's timetable must be negotiated and agreed with the pupil, parents and Pupil Support teacher as part of the overall S6 contract.